Search engine optimization metrics: Moz Domain Authority

 Domain Authority (DA), a website metric developed by Moz, is a predictive metric to determine a website's traffic and organic search engine rankings.
 Domain Authority is based on different link metrics, such as number of linking root domains, number of total backlinks, and the distance of backlinks from the home page of websites.

-Moz Page Authority

-Compared to Domain Authority which determines the ranking strength of an entire domain or subdomain, Page Authority measures the strength of an individual page.

-It's a score developed by Moz on a 100-point logarithmic scale.
-Unlike TrustFlow, domain authority does not account for spam.

 Netcraft

 Similar to many other websites like Alexa, Netcraft features a toolbar that provides users with the ability to view page-hit popularity and various web server metrics along with aggregated user provided website feedback.